-The intuition behind this is that your results could be highly influenced by which users land in which group.
+The intuition is that your results could be highly influenced by which users land in which group.
 If you have some users with a lot of sessions, and a really high or low session conversion rate, that could heavily influence the overall session conversion rate for that group.

 Rather than throwing my hands up and changing the strategy, I decided to run a simulation to see if we would actually be impacted by this.
 The idea behind the simulation was to take our population and simulate many experiments where we randomized by user and compared session conversion rates like we were planning to do in our real experiment.
-I then checked if we actually saw a higher rate of false positives, and it turned out we did not, so we decided to stick with our existing plan.3
+I then checked if we saw a higher rate of false positives, and it turned out we didn’t so we decided to stick with our existing plan.3

 The key lesson here was that 💡simulations are your friend.
 If you’re ever unsure about some statistical effect, it’s very quick (and fun) to run a simulation to see how you’d be affected, before jumping to any conclusions.

 Data is commonly used to influence big decisions with an obvious need for quantitative evidence.
 Does this feature positively impact our users?
 Should we roll it out to everyone?
 But there’s also a large realm of much smaller decisions that can be equally influenced by data.